ideal-lab5/Grants-Program/applications/cryptex.md

   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 Using plain asymmetric encryption on the password blob, the entire doc is put in IPFS, and simply stored the association (AccountId32 -> encrypted CID of encrypted password file).
 Then when the owner wants to recover a password, they just need to recover the entire file.
 This is done by first decrypting the CID, then fetching the CID and decrypting the ciphertext to get the owner's passwords.
 Unless the owner has some crazy number of passwords, doing this from time-to-time shouldn’t be an issue, computationally.
 This isn’t specifically privacy preserving, but it is a starting point that can be factored in later.

+#### Secret Sharing and Distributed Key Generation

+To start, we need a brief overview of secret sharing and distributed key generation.
+Then, we will explain the idea for our new consensus mechanism.

+##### Secret Sharing

+Threshold secret sharing is a cryptographic protocol to encrypt a secret so that it can only be recovered if a threshold of participants participate.
+To be explicit, it can be thought of as the secret key being split into 'shares' and distributed to a set of shareholders.
+When a minimum threshold of shareholders reveal their shares, the secret is revealed.
+The basis of this scheme is thanks to interpolation of Lagrange polynomials.
+A LaGrange polynomial is any n-degree polynomial of the form $f(x) = \sum_{i=0}^n a_ix^i$ over some field.
+In a secret sharing scheme, we assume that this polynomial is over a finite field of prime order $q$, with coefficients $a_i \in \mathbb{Z}_q$.

+The basis of a TSS protocol is thanks to Lagrange interpolation, which basically says that if you have $n$ points $(x_1, y_1), ..., (x_n, y_n)$, then there is a **unique** polynomial $f(x)$ whose degree is less than $n$ which passes through them.
+The degree of the polynomial $f$ is what we will mean by the 'threshold'.
+In a secret sharing scheme, a polynomial of degree $t < n$ is used, where $t$ can be configured as an input parameter.

+To share a secret, a polynomial $f$ of degree $t$ can be created, with coefficients randomly sampled over the integers modulo a large prime, and where the first coefficient is the secret to be shared.
+The polynomial can then be evaluated at $n$ points and each value, or 'share' can be transmitted to a shareholder.
+Later on, the secret can be recovered when a threshold of the shares that were distributed are collected by reconstructing the polynomial $f$ through interpolation, and evaluating $f(0)$, which is our secret.
+With this, Alice can distribute the shares among $n$ participants, and later on Bob only needs to collect $t$ shares from them to recover the secret.

+This basic secret sharing scheme can be extended in order to make the distributed shares 'verifiable', in the sense that the recipient of a share can verify if what it received from another participant was truly a share from some polynomial or if it is some other value.
+This is done by publishing a commitment to the polynomial along with the shares.
+This type of scheme is called a 'verifiable secret sharing' scheme, and is what we will use in our construction.

+##### Distributed Key Generation

+By itself, VSS still requires a 'dealer' to generate the secret polynomial $f$ and distribute shares.
+This places a large degree of trust on the dealer.
+Also, there is not a clear way to make the sharing of a secret both trustless and non-interactive.
+To make it non-interactive, a semi-trusted set of proxies (shareholders) are needed to reencrypt the data.
+To make it trustless would require that the owner of some data 'sign off' in order to make a secret available to another participant, which provides no clear way to scale.

+Some solutions, such as the Lit protocol, use a similar mechanism, using a DKG to start a TSS process.
+Additionally, they perform the computations using keys within a TEE.
+However, in their protocol, each member of the validator set is a shareholder, and so generating new keys is very expensive.
+I doubt that the network could scale to handle reencryption hundreds of keys within a small timeframe, whereas our solution is highly scalable (I think...
+I need to analyze this more in depth).

+Distributed key generation, or DKG, allows for shares (which can be used in a threshold encryption scheme), to be generated in a trustless way.
+Our scheme, inspired by the ethDKG scheme [ref], is composed of three major phases: the sharing phase, the disputes phase, and the key derivation phase.
+During the sharing phase, a subset of the participants, called the dealer set, selects a random bivariate polynomial and publishes a commitment to the polynomial as well as derives a 'share' for each member of the dealer set (other than itself) and publishes it onchain.
+After a dealer shares its generated shares with other dealers, the disputes phase begins, in which dealers prepare zero-knowledge proofs of the invalidity of any shares they are claiming as invalid.
+If a threshold of dealers believe the proof, then the share is marked is disqualified from the rest of the protocol.
+Finally, in the key derivation phase, a qualified subset of the initial dealer set is determined and a master public key and secret is able to be determined.

+Once a master public key is known, it can be used to encrypt some secret.
+Later, through the VSS scheme, the secret can be made available to another participant by reencrypted the shares used for the master public key used and sharing with the other participant.

+#### Our Proposal

+Though a DKG scheme might solve the problem of securely generating the keys, it still does not allow for a 'fully decentralizable' protocol.
+First is the issue of choosing which participants in the network are selected to act as dealers.
+If this set is centralized or static, then the network is more centralized, and potentially less secure.
+Secondly, assuming that through some mechanism that the set of participants in the DKG are randomly distributed among the available candidates, how can we be sure that the selected participants will be willing to participate in the DKG to begin with?
+Or if they do, how can we be sure that our secret can be reencrypted later?
+EthDKG solved this with smart contracts, but contracts provide limited capabilities.

+We propose to integrate a DKG scheme into a consensus mechanism, based on proof of stake.
+Our initial phase, inspired by EthDKG, is to build a novel consensus mechanism, ZK-DKG, which will enable a DKG process where participation is incentivized by rewards provided by the network, and shares are secured by the stake of each participant in the DKG protocol.
+The mechanisms allows for the formation of 'societies' whose members, each a validator, participated in the DKG process together.
+Subsequently, a 'society' can be represented by an onchain asset class, owned by some participant of the network who requested that the secret key be created.
+By itself, the asset class simply points to ownership/leadership of the society.
+However, by minting a token, we enable a process by which a new distributed public key can be generated by the society and encoded in an onchain asset class.
+These public keys can then be used to encrypt data.
+The encrypted data can then be uploaded to some external storage (e.g. IPFS), and it's location can be encoded onchain.

+Now, we propose an extension to the DKG/VSS mechanism above.
+In our new construction, we allow the owner of a society to prepare a ZK SNARK to encode a statement in the blockchain's state, for example, using R1CS to encode a requirement for ownership of some specific NFT, or having a minimum balance, etc. This is a publicly verifiable SNARK.
+Along with the (multi)location if the ciphertext, the encryptor also shares the common reference string (CRS) and the relation used (i.e. the condition in the blockchain's state) to generate the CRS.
+This is then associated with the public key that encrypted it.
+For example, a mapping like: $PK \to (R, \sigma, /ip4/.../QmX99dAd...)$.
+It should be publicly verifiable that an owner 'owns' the public key, but there is no direct mapping between the public key and the society.
+However, the members of the society are still able to determine if the public key belongs to them.

+When a third party, say Bob, wants to get access to some ciphertext, he prepares a merkle proof of his state that he claims meets the conditions defined by Alice.
+Then, he prepares a zk proof claiming that his merkle proof satisfies Alice's condition.
+If a threshold of shareholders can verify this proof,

+#### ZK-DKG Consensus Mechanism

+Our proposed mechanism is as follows:

 #### To encrypt: